 Q: What is ASCO doing to reduce disparities in cancer care?

-- Providing practical tools and resources to help oncology providers use strategies in their practices to reduce cancer care disparities
+- Supporting programs to help eliminate healthcare disparities in cancer risk assessment and early detection and providing practical tools and resources to help oncology providers use strategies in their practices to reduce cancer care disparities

 To fulfill these commitments, ASCO’s Health Disparities Committee works to develop programmatic and policy solutions to reduce disparities in cancer care and outcomes.
 The Committee provides recommendations to the ASCO Board of Directors on strategies to effectively address healthcare disparities across the cancer care continuum from prevention to end of life care.